Finschia/tutorials/configs/relayer/README.md

 fnsad query ibc channel connections <connection_id> # Get the channel ID

 ## Option 2. - Start the relayer when the IBC connection is already made
+# After populate the IBC client ID and connection ID in the path file
 rly start

 # Health Check